The European market potential for Generation Y tourism

 Tips:

-- To meet the lifestyle requirements of Generation Y you need to show empathy and try to connect with them.
+- To meet the lifestyle requirements of millennials you need to show empathy and try to connect with them.
 Be tech-savvy.
 Offer travellers the opportunity of performing all stages their customer journey on a mobile digital device.
 The CBI tourism trends report provides more information about the customer journey, seamless travel experience and offering social and local experiences.

-- Consider products such as ‘do-good, feel-good’ holidays, where travellers do something for the destination, such as a beach clean-ups; or purposeful holidays such as 'mumcations', save-your-marriage trips, ‘painmoons’ and divorce retreats, such as Iron Mountain Hot Springs, and digital detox holidays.
+- Consider products such as ‘do-good, feel-good’ holidays, where travellers do something for the destination, such as a beach clean-ups; or purposeful holidays such as 'mumMEcations', save-your-marriage trips, ‘painmoons’ and divorce retreats, such as Iron Mountain Hot Springs, and digital detox holidays.

 - Create well-defined segments within your millennial market based on different personas.
 Know who they are, how they behave, and what their needs and wants are.